Lymia/MPPatch/README.md

 Compiling
 ---------

-Multiverse Mod Manager can only be built on Unix systems, and furthermore, the build scripts have only been tested for Arch Linux.
-You will need the following packages:
+Multiverse Mod Manager can only be built on Unix systems.
+The build scripts have only been tested on the distributions listed below, and have only been extensively tested on Arch Linux.
+You are on your own for other distributions.

- * TODO: package list goes here
+On Ubuntu, you will need the following packages: `openjdk-8-jdk sbt mingw-w64 nasm`.
+In addition, on 64-bit systems you will need `libc6-dev-i386`.
+Note that sbt is not in the default repositories, so, you will need to add the repository manually.
+See [here](http://www.scala-sbt.org/0.13/tutorial/Installing-sbt-on-Linux.html) for details.

+On Arch Linux, you will need the following packages: `base-devel jdk8-openjdk sbt mingw-w64-gcc nasm`.
+In addition, on 64-bit systems, you will need `gcc-multilib`.

 To build, simply type in `sbt proguard:proguard`.